 What we do know from the extant research is that homosexuality most likely arises out of an interaction of

-1) genetic and biological factors, inherent or inborn traits, chracteristics and temperaments,
+1) genetic and biological factors, inherent or inborn traits, characteristics and temperaments,

 2) an individual’s need to both belong and self-identify, and

-“Change” might mean altering or diminishing one’s sexual desires – or fantasies - or behaviors – relational styles - or one’s inner concept of self or identity – or a person’s core sexual orientation.
-It is indeed debated as to which of these elements can or can’t change.
-There is evidence on both sides of the argument.
-“Change” might also mean reducing the shame, self-hatred or low self-esteem related to a homosexual orientation – coming to peace with a gay identity – coming out to one’s loved ones.
+“Change” might mean adjusting one’s sexual desires – or fantasies - or behaviors – relational styles - or one’s inner concept of self or identity.
+“Change” might also mean reducing the shame, self-hatred or low self-esteem related to a gay or bisexual orientation.
+It may mean coming to peace with a gay identity – coming out to one’s loved ones.
 In the end, I believe it is up to each individual to decide what they might want to change, if anything in their life.

 Life is a process.
 Most life decisions require a process.
 We at Janelle Hallman & Associates are committed to walk with a man or woman during the process of exploring, deciding and choosing – for the simple sake of offering our love and support.
 We value the process and leave results and outcomes to God.